Invisible Avenger

-Invisible Avenger is a 1958 film noir crime film directed by James Wong Howe, Ben Parker and John Sledge.
+Invisible Avenger is a 1958 American film noir crime film directed by James Wong Howe, Ben Parker and John Sledge.
 The film was a compilation of two television pilot episodes of a 1957 Republic Pictures TV show called The Shadow.
 When the show failed to sell, the episodes (one of which was directed by cinematographer James Wong Howe) were edited together and released as a theatrical feature called Invisible Avenger.